reduce-algebra/reduce-algebra/common-lisp/README.md

 Running REDUCE
 --------------

-SBCL REDUCE can be run by double-clicking the file `reduce.bat`, or from a Windows command prompt with the build directory current by executing the command
+*SBCL REDUCE* can be run by double-clicking the file `reduce.bat`, or from a Windows command prompt with the build directory current by executing the command

     reduce

-At present, the current directory when REDUCE is run must be the build directory, but I will remove that restriction at some later date.

 (Don't try to run Windows SBCL interactively under `bash` because you'll probably find that input editing doesn't work as you would wish; fortunately, it runs fine in batch mode under `bash`.)

-CLISP REDUCE can be run by executing the `bash` command
+*CLISP REDUCE* can be run by executing the `bash` command

     clisp -q -M fasl/reduce.mem